agdturner/ccg-r2d/README.md

 ## With grids

 A triangle on a couple of randomly coloured grids:

 <img alt="A triangle on a couple of randomly coloured grids" src="data/output/test/test0_grid.png" />

 ## Triangle intersections

-Two rotated triangles with a two triangle intersection
+Two rotated triangles with a two triangle intersection:

 <img alt="A first rendering of a triangle on a couple of randomly coloured grids" src="data/output/test/test6.png" />

 Two rotated triangles with a four triangle intersection:

 <img alt="Two rotated triangles with a four triangle intersection" src="data/output/test/test7.png" />

 ## Polygon

-Polygon that is not a convex hull with a darker outline
+Polygon that is not a convex hull with a darker outline:

 <img alt="Polygon that is not a convex hull with a darker outline" src="data/output/test/test_polygons0.png" />

-Polygon that is not a convex hull with a darker outline and with a polygonal hole
+Polygon that is not a convex hull with a darker outline and with a polygonal hole:

 <img alt="Polygon that is not a convex hull with a darker outline" src="data/output/test/test_polygons1.png" />

-Polygon that is not a convex hull with a darker outline and with a polygonal hole with the external edge coloured red and the internal edge coloured blue
+Polygon that is not a convex hull with a darker outline and with a polygonal hole with the external edge coloured red and the internal edge coloured blue:

 <img alt="Polygon that is not a convex hull with a darker outline and with a polygonal hole with the external edge coloured red and the internal edge coloured blue" src="data/output/test/test_polygons2.png" />

 GSHHS low resolution land/sea polygons.
 The heirarchy is ignored.
-The image shows lighter for the convex hull and darker for the external edges.
+The image shows lighter for the convex hull and darker for the external edges:

 <img alt="GSHHS with light gray for the convex hull and darker gray for the external edges" src="data/output/test/test_polygons3_ch.png" />

 ## Development plans/ideas